Career Guidance Workshop

 Read more about Design Factory NZ here.

-Graduates may be employed in roles in industry or workplace training, or community education.
+After graduating, you may be employed in roles in industry or workplace training or community education.
 Example roles include:

 While the programme has a higher practical component (field-based practice) than what universities require, students will still be required to learn about early childhood education theory, content and issues.
 The main difference to universities, is that students can put this theory into practice straight away in their field-based practice setting.